Carter-75/Paper-Trading/README.md

 - **Paper trade first**: Always test thoroughly before live trading
 - **Consult professionals**: Seek advice from licensed financial advisors

-**By using this software, you acknowledge:**
-1. You understand trading risks
-2. You will not hold the authors liable for losses
-3. You will comply with all applicable laws and regulations
-4. You are 18+ years old and legally able to trade
-5. You have read and understand this disclaimer

 **Trading involves substantial risk of loss and is not suitable for every investor.**

 ---